machinelearningprodigy/sms-spam-classiifer/README.md

 - **Vectorization**: Converting text to a Bag of Words representation.
 - **Model Selection**: A machine learning algorithm was selected and trained on the preprocessed data.

-## Future Improvements

-- **Enhanced Model**: Consider using more advanced models like TF-IDF or deep learning techniques for better accuracy.
-- **Email Classification**: Extend the classifier to handle emails more effectively.
-- **Real-time API**: Deploy the model as an API for real-time spam detection.

 ## Conclusion